 The GA to undertake by June 2020, an examination of the report of the SG, as well as the implementation of the Strategy by Member States, and to consider updating the Strategy to respond to changes

-To this end, the President will appoint two Co-facilitators for this process.
+To this end, the President has appointed two co-facilitators for this process.

 Comprehensive Review of the Peacebuilding Architecture